apache/maven-site/content/markdown/project-roles.md

 small commits are easier to review than large commits.

-There is nothing inherently wrong with maintaining a fork of the Maven codebase outside of the Apache Foundation.
+There is nothing inherently wrong with maintaining a fork of the Maven codebase outside the Apache Foundation.
 Individual developers can have their own style of working and may prefer to work in a fork so that they can throw away failed experiments with less visibility (though it could be argued that the visibility of such failed experiments can be valuable